ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 }
 ```

-Here we defined a NixOS system called `nixos-test`, whose configuration file is `./configuration.nix`, which is the classic configuration we modified before, so we can still make use of it.
+We defined a NixOS system called `nixos-test` with a configuration file at `./configuration.nix`, which is the classic configuration we modified before.
+Therefore, we can still make use of it.

-Now run `sudo nixos-rebuild switch` to apply the configuration, and no changes will be made to the system, because we imported the old configuration file in `/etc/nixos/flake.nix`, so the actual state we declared remains unchanged.
+To apply the configuration, run `sudo nixos-rebuild switch`.
+No changes will be made to the system because we imported the old configuration file in `/etc/nixos/flake.nix`, so the actual state we declared remains unchanged.

-### Manage system software through Flakes
+### Manage System Software through Flakes

-After the switch, we can now manage the system through Flakes.
-The most common requirement for managing a system is to install packges.
+After the switch, we can manage the system through Flakes.
+The most common requirement for managing a system is to install packages.
 We have seen how to install packages through `environment.systemPackages` before, and these packages are all from the official nixpkgs repository.

 Now let's learn how to install packages from other sources through Flakes.
-This is much more flexible than installing from nixpkgs directly.
-The most obvious benefit is that you can easily set the version of the software.
+This is much more flexible than installing from nixpkgs directly, and the most obvious benefit is that you can easily set the version of the software.

-Use [helix](https://github.com/helix-editor/helix) editor as an example, first, we need to add the helix as an input into `flake.nix`:
+Let's use [Helix](https://github.com/helix-editor/helix) editor as an example.
+First, we need to add Helix as an input to `flake.nix`:

 ```nix
 {